robinnewhouse/DHNLNtupleAnalysis/README.md

 ### Running plotHistograms.py

-Once you have run makeHistograms.py edit `../data/config_plotting.json` to include the histogram files you want to plot, as well as an identifying label for the file.
+Once you have run makeHistograms.py edit `../data/config_plotting.json` to include a path to the histogram files you want to plot, as well as an identifying label for each file.

 Then run:
 ```